[Those who maintain their faith]

 “And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek him.” –Hebrews 11:6

-It’s takes faith to move those obstacles that stand in our way, and even those things coming at us full speed ahead with no intention of stopping.
+It’s takes faith to move the obstacles that stand in our way, and even those things coming at us full speed ahead with no intention of stopping.
 Why? because it takes believing that God is able, and it takes trusting Him, to listen and obey.
+(Proverbs 16:20)

 I’m learning that being confident in Jesus takes time, lessons and understanding.
 Trusting Him also takes reminders: reminders of who He is; what He came to do; what He’s done; what to expect; how the story ends; and that our troubles aren’t beyond His control.